+This vehicle is a four wheel drive 4.3 liter Vortec engine.
 I have a fuel leak where the two fuel lines go into the intake.
 It first started out with a fuel smell and hissing sound and a little fuel and now is getting worse.
 From the internet I have seen that it could be an o-ring issue so as it has been shown thus-far, one takes the two bolts lose and pulls the bracket off holding the lines securely.
 Then on that line should be a sleeve, o-ring, washer, another o-ring.
-Well, with mine you pull the fuel lines out and the sleeve and o-rings are stuck inside the whatever it's called.
+Well, with mine you pull the fuel lines out and the sleeve and o-rings are stuck inside the whatever it is called.
 I called the dealer to check on this and they said it may not be the o-rings and it may be (thanks GM illustrious engineers) inside the intake.
-How would I get the sleeves and o-rings out, because they seem to be stuck, as they didn't come out attached to the fuel line like I saw on an online video.
-Is there a special tool to pull these sleeves out.
+How would I get the sleeves and o-rings out?
+They seem to be stuck, as they did not come out attached to the fuel line like I saw on an online video.
+Is there a special tool to pull these sleeves out?
 When I pull up an down on the fuel lines, they move easily with no resistance, so I am suspecting the o-rings before a several hundred dollar job to remove the intake cover.
 A tight seal around the fuel line would be met with some resistance when trying to move that fuel line, correct?
 Any help is greatly appreciated.
-Oh, and the dealer tells me there is only one o-ring per line where anywhere else I see two and a sleeve.
+Oh, and the dealer tells me there is only one o-ring per line, where anywhere else I see two and a sleeve.
 Thanks.

 have the same problem?